andrewsolis/TACCRPi/README.md

 In step 5, the file paths are outdated anywhere you see slurm-llnl it should just be slurm.

-In general, headnode should we the RPi with the most GB to prevent any bottlenecks for the cluster.
+In general, headnode should be the RPi with the most GB to prevent any bottlenecks for the cluster.

 The nodes/models in the cluster:
 Magnolia: RPi 3